simplex-chat/simplex-chat/docs/protocol/simplex-chat.md

 - send messages prohibited by group's preferences and member restrictions or otherwise act non-compliantly with preferences and restrictions (for example, if decentralized group state diverged, or with modified client), in which case user client should treat such messages and actions as prohibited.

-- create a direct contact with user.
+- create a direct contact with a user if group permissions allow it.

-- collaborating with user's client, match user's group member record with existing group members and/or contacts.
+- by exchanging special messages with user's client, match user's group member record with the existing group members and/or contacts that have identical user profile.

-- send different messages to different group members, or selectively send messages to some members and not send to others.
+- undetectably send different messages to different group members, or selectively send messages to some members and not send to others.

-- identify that and when a user is using SimpleX, in case user has delivery receipts enabled, or based on other automated client interactions.
+- identify that and when a user is using SimpleX, in case user has delivery receipts enabled, or based on other automated client responses.

+- join the same group several times, from the same or from different user profile, and pretend to be different members.

 *cannot:*

+- match user's contact with existing group members and/or contacts with different or with incognito profiles.

-- match user's group member record with existing group members and/or contacts without collaboration of user client.
+- match user's group member record with existing group members and/or contacts without communication of user's client.

+- determine whether two group members with different or with incognito profiles are the same user.

 #### A group admin

 *can:*

-- carry out MITM attack between user and other group member(s) when forwarding invitations for group connections.
+- carry out MITM attack between user and other group member(s) when forwarding invitations for group connections (user can detect such attack by verifying connection security codes out-of-band).

-- forward different messages to different group members, modify and drop forwarded messages.
+- undetectably forward different messages to different group members, selectively adding, modifying, and dropping forwarded messages.

-- destabilize decentralized group state by sending different group state altering messages (such as additions and removals of members, member role changes, etc.) to different group members, or selectively sending such messages to some members and not sending to others.
+- disrupt decentralized group state by sending different messages that change group state (such as adding or removing members, member role changes, etc.) to different group members, or sending such messages selectively.

+*cannot:*

+- prove that two group members with incognito profiles is the same user.